StrawHat369/Astro/README.md

 and Fast Fourier Transformation of the features.

-– Visualised the systematic and non systematic components of the Monthly mean and
+– Visualised the systematic and non systematic components of the Monthly mean and yearly Sunspot number time series and used an ARIMA Model to further predict the next solar cycle